 Great Ocean Road

-The city of Geelong, close to Torquay, experiences great benefit from Australian and international visitors to the road; with Geelong Otway Tourism affirming it as an invaluable asset.
-The Royal Automobile Club of Victoria (RACV) listed the road as the state's top tourism experience in its Victoria 101 survey, based on spots recommended by members and the public on what they would recommend to visitors.
+The city of Geelong, close to Torquay, experiences great benefit from Australian and international visitors to the road, with Geelong Otway Tourism affirming it as an invaluable asset.
+In 2008, the Royal Automobile Club of Victoria (RACV) listed the road as the state's top tourism experience in its Victoria 101 survey, based on places that members of the public would recommend to visitors.

 The Great Ocean Road was first planned towards the end of World War I, when chairman of the Country Roads Board, William Calder, asked the State War Council for funds to be provided for returned soldiers to work on roads in sparsely populated areas in the Western District.[1]
 At the time, the rugged south-west coast of Victoria was accessible only by sea or rough bush track.[2]
 It was envisaged that the road would connect isolated settlements on the coast, and become a vital transport link for the timber industry and tourism.[3]

-Surveying for the road, tentatively titled the South Coast Road, started in 1918—with the road suggested to travel from Barwon Heads, follow the coast west around Cape Otway, and end near Warrnambool.
+Surveying of the road, tentatively titled the South Coast Road, started in 1918.
+It was suggested that it run from Barwon Heads in the east, follow the coast west around Cape Otway, and end near Warrnambool.
 In 1918, the Great Ocean Road Trust was formed as a private company, under the helm of president Howard Hitchcock.
-The company managed to secure £81,000 in capital from private subscription and borrowing, with Hitchcock himself contributing £3000.
-Money would be repaid by charging drivers a toll until the debt was cleared, and the road would then be gifted to the state.[4][5]
+The company managed to secure £81,000 in capital from private subscriptions and borrowing, with Hitchcock himself contributing £3000.
+The money was to be repaid by charging drivers a toll until the debt was cleared, and the road would then be gifted to the state.[4][5]

-Construction of the road began on 19 September 1919.
-Approximately 3,000 returned servicemen worked on the project, which was a war memorial for fellow servicemen killed in World War I. An advance survey team progressed through dense scrub at a rate of approximately three kilometres a month.
+Construction began on 19 September 1919.
+Approximately 3,000 returned servicemen worked on the project, which was a war memorial for servicemen killed in World War I. The advance survey team progressed through dense scrub at a rate of approximately three kilometres a month.
 Construction was mostly by hand, using explosives, pick and shovel, wheelbarrows, and some small machinery,[6][3] and was at times perilous, with several workers being killed.
-The final sections along steep coastal cliffs were the most difficult to work on.
-Anecdotal evidence from ABC archives in 1982 suggested workers would rest detonators on their knees during travel, as it was the softest ride for them.[3]
+The final sections, along steep coastal cliffs, were the most difficult to work on.
+Anecdotal evidence from ABC archives in 1982 suggested workers would rest detonators on their knees during travel, because it gave the explosives the softest ride.[3]

-The soldiers were paid 10 shillings and sixpence for an eight-hour day, also working a half-day on Saturdays.
-They used tents for accommodation throughout, and were provided with meals in a communal dining marquee.
+Workers were paid 10 shillings and sixpence for an eight-hour day, also working a half-day on Saturdays.
+They were accommodated in tents, and were provided with meals in a communal dining marquee.
 Food cost up to 10 shillings a week.
 Despite the isolation of the camps, the workers had access to a piano, gramophone, games, newspapers and magazines.

-On 18 March 1922 the section from Eastern View to Lorne was officially opened with celebrations.
-However it was then closed from 10 May 1922 for further work; opening again on 21 December along with tolls to recoup construction costs.
-The charge, payable at Eastern View, was two shillings for motor cars, and 10 shillings for wagons with more than two horses.[9]
+On 18 March 1922, the section from Eastern View to Lorne was officially opened, with celebrations.
+However, it was then closed from 10 May 1922 for further work, opening again on 21 December, along with tolls to help recoup construction costs.
+The charge, payable at the Eastern View toll gate, was two shillings for motor cars, and 10 shillings for wagons with more than two horses.[9]

 In November 1932, the section from Lorne to Apollo Bay was finished, bringing the road to completion.
-The road was officially opened with Victoria's Lieutenant-Governor Sir William Irvine holding a ceremony near Lorne's Grand Pacific Hotel, and the road subsequently being acknowledged as the world's largest war memorial.[10]
+It was officially opened by Victoria's Lieutenant-Governor Sir William Irvine, during a ceremony near the Grand Pacific Hotel at Lorne, and the road has subsequently been acknowledged as the world's largest war memorial.[10]
 At the time, The Age commented, "In the face of almost insurmountable odds, the Great Ocean Road has materialised from a dream or 'wild-cat scheme', as many dubbed it, into concrete reality".[9]
 Although Hitchcock had died of heart disease on 22 August 1932, before the road was completed, his car was driven behind the governor's in the procession along the road during the opening ceremony.[4]
-A memorial was constructed in his name on the road at Mount Defiance, near Lorne, and he is still affectionately considered the Father of the Road.[11]
+A memorial in his name was constructed on the road at Mount Defiance, near Lorne, and he is generally considered to be the Father of the Road.[11]

 In the face of almost insurmountable odds, the Great Ocean Road has materialised from a dream or 'wild-cat scheme', as many dubbed it, into concrete reality